Jelena Karanović

 Week 7

-International division of cultural labor: A case study of software industry
+Session 1 – International division of cultural labor: a case study of software industry

-- Biao, Xiang.
+• Xiang, Biao.
 2007.
-Introduction and Chapters 1, 2, 3 and 5 in Global Body Shopping: An Indian Labor System in the Information Technology Industry.
+Preface, Introduction and Chapters 1-2 in Global Body Shopping: An Indian Labor System in the Information Technology Industry.
 Princeton: Princeton University Press.

 Week 8